thomasokken/free42/palmos/README.txt

 numbers internally.
 Free42 Decimal (free42dec_68k.prc and free42dec_arm.prc) uses Hugh Steers'
 7-digit base-10000 BCD20 library, which effectively gives 25 decimal digits of
 precision, with exponents ranging from -10000 to +9999.
-Transcendental functions are evaluated to about 20 digits; each number consumes 16 bytes of memory.
+Each number consumes 16 bytes of memory.
 Free42 Binary (free42bin_68k.prc and free42bin_arm.prc) uses a software
 implementation of IEEE-754 double precision binary floating point.
 This consumes 8 bytes per number, and gives an effective precision of nearly 16